 developing students’ communication skills and social sensitivity.

-This section discusses the reasons behind the practice of avoiding CI, and the price students paid as a result.
-Namely, individualism and skill development were put aside in favor of advancing collectivist goals for the region.
+This section discusses the reasons behind the practice of avoiding CI, and the price the students as future citizens may have paid on the side in favor of promoting collectivist goals for the region.
 The analysis found that these schools seldom directly addressed CI regarding the Golan during the studied time period, yet considerable attention was given to studying the region’s heritage and history.

 When CI regarding the Golan were directly addressed, this usually occurred during citizenship, history, and social science classes.
 In other disciplines, the subject was addressed only indirectly and to a limited extent.
-The practice of avoiding CI can be attributed to teachers’ reluctance to ask, , what kind of democracy they wanted to create in the classroom and the education system, as discussed by McAvoy and Hess (2013).
+The practice of avoiding CI can be attributed to teachers’ reluctance to ask, clearly and coherently, what kind of democracy they wanted to create in the classroom and the education system, as discussed by McAvoy and Hess (2013).
 This prevented discussion about the region’s future.

 The messages from the public campaign about the Golan’s future that filtered into the schools did not explore the issue in its full complexity.
 This influenced the students and teachers, who were not exposed to an open debate regarding the controversy.
 Analysis of the teaching practices, whether they directly or indirectly addressed the Golan, found that the controversy about the region was usually avoided, apparently because it aroused strong emotions and could endanger the sense of social and democratic solidarity.
 Therefore, the local education system did not address the ongoing controversy, although this would have strengthened students’ skills of democratic participation.
 Instead, contrary to Lamm’s (2000) recommendation, they avoided guiding students along the path to becoming citizens who could deal with complex concepts.

-Rather than prompting discussion or critique through open questions, the educational materials used phrases that developed students’ sense of local identity and sense of affiliation with the Golan.
-The avoidance controversy regarding the region’s future and conveying certain messages through educational materials and tasks points to an implicit ideological education.
-Selecting curricular materials that strengthen local identity promotes an educational perspective that did not leave room for discussing the possibility of a forced withdrawal from the Golan Heights.
+Rather than prompting discussion or critique through open questions, the educational materials used phrases that developed students’ sense of local identity and sense of affiliation with the Golan. of the controversy regarding the region’s future and conveying certain specific messages through educational materials and tasks points to an implicit ideological education.
+Selecting curricular materials that strengthen local identity promotes an educational perspective that does not leave room for discussing the possibility of a forced withdrawal from the Golan Heights.
 This can be seen as a preference within the educational system in the Golan for an ideological education that strengthens identity, sense of belonging, and consensus, ultimately serving the interests of the dominant group in the region, which viewed the Golan as part of the State of Israel.
 The choice in the local education system to avoid the CI can be seen as undermining democratic education and instilling a hidden ideology.
 At the same time, this allowed the education system to create a safe space and prevent the danger of social schisms among the Golan residents, or between the residents of the Golan and the population of the rest of the State of Israel (Heitner, 2016).